lindblom/s3deploy/README.md

     $ s3deploy simulate

-## Whats in the pipe-line
+## Whats next?

-1. Putting it on github for others to contribute
+1. Create method for creating a bucket from the settings in the configuration and settings it up as a website.

 ## Contributing
-(you cant do this riktigt now, but it will be on the githubz soon)

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)